alex-maaz/odin-recipes/README.md

-This Is A Simple HTML Recipe Website For THE Odin Project.
+This Is A Simple HTML Recipe Website For The Odin Project.
  Hope You Like It.
  (: